Sorted the paperwork? Practise the interview at Opaige

 Acquire your first clients

 Start with your immediate network.
 Tell 20 people what you do.
 One referral leads to three.
-Build a WhatsApp group, a simple Instagram page, or target a local diaspora community.
-Your first 5 clients prove the model.
+Build a WhatsApp presence, simple Instagram page, or target a local diaspora community.
+First 5 clients prove the model.

 06